DanialArab/API/README.md

 # APIs

-This repo documents my understanding of APIs, more specifically RESTfull APIs, web scraping, and how to create APIs.
+This repo documents my understanding of APIs, more specifically RESTful APIs, web scraping, and how to create APIs.